 Pro Tip: If you don't like how the glaze turned out, let it chill in the fridge and as long as your frosting crusted before adding the mirror glaze, you should be able to peel it off.

-I had several questions about a mirror glaze before I started trying it out myself.
+I had several questions about how to make a mirror glaze before I started trying it out myself.
 I thought I would write them out and answer them from what I discovered just in case you’re wondering also.

 Is the mirror glaze sticky?
 No. This JELL-O Mirror Glaze stayed tacky for several hours, but did setup completely.